manavithorve/digi-diary/README.md

 # digi-diary
-DigiDiary is an app we are working to help save the paper work and make it available in digital format to communicate with parents!
+DigiDiary is a web app we are working to help save the paper work and make it available in digital format to communicate with parents!